 Breastfeeding often begins with a few awkward encounters, but in a loving relationship mum and baby can get really, really good at it, without ever reading a sealed section.
 Forget about the mechanics of it all.
 Just get naked and hang out.

-2. Prepare the mood
+2. Prepare The Mood

 Low lights and relaxing music go a long way.
-Gaze into each others eyes.
+Gaze into each other's eyes.
 Chat and coo and cuddle.
 You may just find one thing leads to another…

 Communication is the key.
 Babies have the advantage of not yet being conditioned by our left brain culture, they haven’t read all the books yet.
 They live in the right brain very easily and naturally and know instinctively what to do.
 Where breastfeeding is a learned skill for a mother, it is an inherent ability in a baby.
 If you don’t believe me watch Baby Led Breastfeeding by Christina Smillie- the best breastfeeding movie EVER.